 The Payoneer app is designed to complement their web accounts and you can use it to quickly check your currency and card balance as well as to track transactions.
 The app will give you the possibility to easily share receiving account details with the clients and will notify you about different account activities such as special offers or important financial transactions.
 This app is available in over 20 languages.

 Currencyfair is a relatively new and innovative money transfer company with a decent (but nothing special) app.
 Its strong point is the dynamic currency exchange options.
 You can either lose around 0.4% to 0.5% margin if you choose a Quicktrade or, if you’re up for the more flexible option, you can end up beating the mid-market rate.
-The fees incurred on top of this are a small and fixed to €3 unless you want to pay €8 for a same-day transfer.
+The fees incurred on top of this are small and fixed to €3 unless you want to pay €8 for a same-day transfer.
 Fees can be larger than this however if you’re not sending from the UK.

 Established in 1993, XE appears to be a traditional older timer.
 However, its 2015 acquisition by Euronet along with its 2018 merger with HiFX has left it in more contemporary relevance.
-Whilst the app still doesn’t perform to the standard of Transferwise and the like, the company itself is extremely reliable and reputable, along with being highly regarded by its customers.
+Whilst the app still doesn’t perform to the standard of Wise and the like, the company itself is extremely reliable and reputable, along with being highly regarded by its customers.
 They are mostly focused on online transactions, which is great news for those who don’t want to spend their time doing things differently.

 Their app is multilingual and you can transfer money in 60 currencies to over 70 different countries.
 The XE app is simple but you’ll be able to do what you need with it.
 You can also track the value of some currencies.
 Once you get used to it, this app is pretty easy to use.